Skip to main content

 Eligibility

-Currently, medical education programs leading to the MD degree in Canada are accredited by the Liaison Committee on Medical Education (LCME) and the Committee on Accreditation of Canadian Medical Schools (CACMS).
-Effective July 1, 2025, CACMS will become the sole accrediting body for medical schools in Canada.
-When this change takes effect, it will likely modify USMLE registration and ECFMG Certification requirements for students and graduates of Canadian medical schools.
-Additional information will be provided on the USMLE and ECFMG websites as it becomes available.
+Currently, medical education programs in Canada leading to the MD degree are accredited by both the Liaison Committee on Medical Education (LCME) and the Committee on Accreditation of Canadian Medical Schools (CACMS).
+Effective July 1, 2025, CACMS will become the sole accrediting body for medical education programs in Canada.

 Step 1 and Step 2 CK